universal-ctags/ctags/docs/xcmd.rst

 ----

-About the way to utilize external parser commands, see "External parser command" in "Changes in exuberant-ctags".
+About the way to utilize external parser commands, see "External parser command" in "Changes in universal-ctags".

 Here I explain the way to write a xcmd driver.

-Interaction between exuberant-ctags and xcmd is explained in "xcmd protocol".
+Interaction between universal-ctags and xcmd is explained in "xcmd protocol".
 Generally available tags generator like CoffeeTags doesn't conform to the protocol.
 Your driver must fill the gap.